eclipse-mosaic/mosaic.website/content/docs/simulators/network_simulator_ns3.md

 2. To get everything to work, please make sure to execute the following steps depending on your operating system:
     * Windows - In the settings, share the drive where Eclipse MOSAIC is installed on.
 You may need to restart docker in the reset tab.
     * Linux - Make sure your user account belongs to the unix-group `docker`.
 You may need to restart your machine.
-3. Switch to the location of the Dockerfile in `<mosaic>/bin/fed/ns3`
+3. Switch to the location of the Dockerfile in `<mosaic>/bin/fed/ns3` (Note: If you work with the git repo instead of the zipped bundle, you have to replace `${pom.version}` with something meaningful, this is automatically done during the bundle process)
 4. Execute the following command on command line: `docker build -t ns3-federate .`\
     This could take a while to finish.
 5. Enter the name of the docker image `etc/runtime.json` in the `ns3`-section into the property `dockerImage`.
 Eclipse MOSAIC will then